mikhaidn/ElGatoDriver/README.md

 - You can modify the script to change what each key does
 - Consider creating a batch file (.bat) to make running the script easier

-Need help?
-Feel free to ask for clarification on any step!